 - 1 cup uncooked couscous

-- In a large skillet, heat oil over medium-high heat.
-Add zucchini, onion and garlic; cook and stir 3-5 minutes or until zucchini is crisp-tender.
+- In a large skillet, heat oil over medium-high heat; saute zucchini and onion until tender, 3-4 minutes.
+Add garlic; cook and stir 1 minute.

 - Stir in beans, tomatoes and seasonings; bring to a boil.
-Reduce heat; simmer, uncovered, 3-4 minutes or until slightly thickened and zucchini is tender, stirring occasionally.
+Reduce heat; simmer, uncovered, until slightly thickened and zucchini is tender, 3-4 minutes, stirring occasionally.

 Meanwhile, in a small saucepan, combine water, butter and salt; bring to a boil.
 Stir in couscous.
-Remove from heat; let stand, covered, 5 minutes or until water is absorbed.
+Remove from heat; let stand, covered, until water is absorbed, about 5 minutes.
 Fluff with a fork.
 Serve bean mixture with couscous.

 Freeze option: Freeze cooled bean mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little water if necessary.
+Heat through in a saucepan, stirring occasionally.
 Yield: 4 servings.